Gurian Guitars- Identification & Registry of known guitars

 |Known craftsmen:||Ed Colman||Michael Millard- 1970*||Michael Millard- 1970*

 |Additional notes||Grand Street shop had 8-10 workers*||Michael Gurian dealt directly with logger to source timber he process at the sawmill in New Hampshire. #

 Workforce in excess of 20*

 Photos: Rudi from The Fellowship of Acoustics, Hologeek

-Many Thanks to Bob Thomas and Art Edelstein for their invaluable information and work
+Many Thanks to Bob Thomas, Art Edelstein and Tom Penrose for their invaluable information and work

 Any infringement of copyright or errors is entirely unintentional- although we try very hard not to make them.
 Any guitars represented remain property of their current owners.
 Any issues should be address to: email@example.com.
 We will attempt to resolve these issues quickly.